jsfix-ci/namm/README.md

 ## Layout File (optional)

-There's a default layout file but you can override it by calling layout(<path>) The layout file is a simple angular file that uses NammApp as ng-app, MainController as ng-controller, and has an ng-view div to load the partials
+There's a default layout file but you can override it by calling layout("[path]") The layout file is a simple angular file that uses NammApp as ng-app, MainController as ng-controller, and has an ng-view div to load the partials

 ```html